Experience Overview

 - Hotel (Number of Nights: 1)

-This morning, up and on the road through the beautiful landscaps of Kyrgyzstan.
-You'll be travelling with our vehicle for the next few days so get ready for a road trip through some pretty stunning mountains and lakes.
-Firstly stop at Burana Tower, a minaret that is the most visible remnant of the ancient city Balasagun.
-Then continue to Don Aryk and meet a local Kyrgyz family and enjoy a home-cooked lunch.
-Then onto the destination of today - Issyk-Kul Lake, the second-largest alpine lake in the world.
-At 170 - kilometres-long and 70-kilometres-wide, her beauty is a real sight to behold.
+This morning, watch the beautiful landscape change as you drive to Kyrgyzstan.
+Along the way, stop at Burana Tower – a minaret that’s the most visible remnant of the ancient city of Balasagun.
+Then, continue to Don Aryk, where you’ll meet a local Kyrgyz family and sit down for a home-cooked lunch.
+After, continue to today’s destination – Issyk-Kul Lake.
+At 170 km long and 70 m wide, the Issyk-Kul Lake is the second-largest alpine lake in the world.
 Your yurt camp for tonight is set up along the south shore of the lake where you'll get a fantastic view of the snow-capped mountains setting behind the lake.
-Made of felt and tarpaulins on a round frame, yurts are the traditional dwellings of the Kyrgyz people and this will be your 'settlement' for today and tomorrow.
+Made of felt and tarpaulins on a round frame, yurts are the traditional dwellings of the Kyrgyz people, and this will be your 'settlement' for today and tomorrow.

 Included Activities: